Bat Removal in Madison, CT | Humane Exclusion & Prevention – RF Wildlife

 Bats in your Madison, CT home or attic?
 These protected species often roost in coastal eaves and attics near Hammonasset Beach State Park, East Wharf, and Long Island Sound, entering through tiny gaps and posing guano buildup/histoplasmosis risks.
 In Madison’s charming suburban neighborhoods and historic homes, bats are common year-round but maternity colonies form May–August.
 RF Wildlife provides DEEP-compliant bat removal in Madison — humane exclusion only (no exclusion during maternity season, no relocation).
 Veteran-owned with 16+ years of experience, I handle every bat exclusion job personally using specialized products and equipment.
 Call or text 860-510-6313 today for a free inspection and protect your home safely.

-Bat removal Madison CT
+Bat removed from bedroom in Madison CT

 Bat removed from bedroom of a home in Madison CT